Background pattern

 For intravenous injection over 2 minutes, the storage time of the reconstituted solution in the vial (see section 6.6) at 25°C should not exceed 12 hours (or 48 hours at 2°C – 8°C).

 From a microbiological point of view, the product should be used immediately.
-This medication does not contain preservatives or bacteriostatic agents.
-If not used immediately, the storage time and conditions during use are the responsibility of the user and, normally, should not be greater than 24 hours at 2°C - 8°C, unless reconstitution/dilution has taken place in controlled and validated aseptic conditions.
+This medicine does not contain preservatives or bacteriostatic agents.
+If not used immediately, the storage time and conditions are the responsibility of the user and normally should not exceed 24 hours at 2°C - 8°C, unless the reconstitution/dilution has taken place in controlled and validated aseptic conditions.

 • The other component is sodium hydroxide.

-Daptomycin Zentiva powder for injectable solution and for infusion is presented in a glass vial as a powder or a pale yellow to light brown cake.
+Daptomicina Avalon powder for solution for injection and infusion is presented in a glass vial as a pale yellow to light brown powder or cake.
 It is mixed with a solvent to form a solution before administration.

 It is available in packages containing 1 vial or 5 vials.